 HSA funds can be used not only for your personal medical expenses, but also for medical expenses you incur on behalf of your spouse or dependents.
-Note that CDHP coverage depends on the Medical Trust's plan eligibility rules but using HSA funds on a tax-free basis depends on the federal tax code.
+Note that CDHP coverage depends on the Medical Trust's plan eligibility rules, but using HSA funds without incurring federal income tax depends on the federal tax code.